Dr. Sabrina Alimahomed, Associate Professor

 Awards, Honors, and Fellowships:

-- Honorary Research Fellow, University College London, Centre for Research and Evaluation in Muslim Education (CREME), 2018
+- Honorary Research Fellow at University College London’s Centre for the Study of Education in Muslim Contexts, 2018

 - American Fellowship Publication Grant, “Mapping Muslims: FBI Investigations and Surveillance of Muslims in Los Angeles.”
 American Association of University Women (AAUW), 2016-2017